skytable/docs/docs/Protocols/terrapipe.md

 ## A note on types

-The server doesn't care much about types when queries are sent, but when responses are sent the server acts a little differently.
+The server doesn't care much about types when queries are sent, but when  pipelined queries are run, the server acts a little differently.
 This is because each query in a pipelined query will give different outcomes - some of them may return response codes, some of them may return arrays and some of them may return _untyped_ things - since most responses are typically sent as strings, and it is the client's/user's responsibility to parse it into the required types.
 The server will respond in the following formats, for pipelined queries: